-This course introduces the fundamental requirements and reasons for electronic health records (EHR).
+course This introduces the fundamental requirements and reasons for electronic health records (EHR).
 Students will learn the various forms of storing EHR data; how to locate findings; and how to document routine encounters that are used in almost all EHR systems to speed data entry.
 Students will learn ICD-10-CM diagnoses, CPT, and HCPCS codes sets.
-Students will also be introduced to Medcin Student Edition software and learn to navigate the software as it pertains to EHR concepts; create encounter notes; and print and/or output encounter notes to PDF files.
+Students will also be introduced to EHR software and learn to navigate the software as it pertains to EHR concepts; create encounter notes; and print and/or output encounter notes to PDF files.